 Data analysis.
 The analysis of the lessons was carried out with the support of variation theory (Author, 2006; Lo, 2013; Marton & Lo, 2017) and determined what aspects could be discerned by pre-service teachers to explore the pupils’ knowledge of mean values during the lessons.
 Moreover, variation theory was applied in the design of hands-on tasks given to the pre-service teachers during their research lesson in groups four and five.
 The analysis aimed to identify pre-service teachers’ expressed knowledge of procedural and conceptual understanding, focusing four categories of expressions: procedural (P), procedural didactics (PD), conceptual (C), and conceptual didactics (CD).

 Implementation of the learning study.
-Each student group participated in one research lesson.
+Each pre-service teacher student group participated in one research lesson.
 By that, five different iterations were enacted during the learning study intervention.
 The content of each lesson was analyzed and revised on the basis of the findings of the analysis of the previous research lesson outcome.
 The lessons were designed to facilitate the identification of differences in pre-service teachers’ skills through a comparison of pre- and post-test results.
 Specifically, correlations between the pre-service teachers’ enhanced abilities and what was offered to discern in the different lessons were examined (c.f.
 Author, 2004).
 In the extra supplemental material, the design of each of the lessons.
 The results of the analysis of the first three lessons had three implications for the fourth and fifth lessons.
 Accordingly, the following changes in inputs provided to pre-service teachers were made based on the pattern on variation used:

 Median, mean, and mode values should be presented with synchronous simultaneity to force the students to discern all forms and enhance their conceptual focus.